 MGIC has written no new pool insurance since 2008; however, for a variety of reasons, including responding to capital market alternatives to PMI and customer demands, MGIC may write pool risk in the future.
-Our direct pool risk in force was \$286 million (\$198 million on pool policies with aggregate loss limits) at June 30, 2022 compared to \$305 million (\$206 million on pool policies with aggregate loss limits) at June 30, 2022 compared to \$305 million (\$206 million on pool policies with aggregate loss limits) at December 31, 2021.
+Our direct pool risk in force was \$281 million (\$197 million on pool policies with aggregate loss limits and \$84 million on pool policies without aggregate loss limits) at September 30, 2022 compared to \$305 million (\$206 million on pool policies with aggregate loss limits and \$99 million on pool policies without aggregate loss limits) at December 31, 2021.
 If claim payments associated with a specific pool reach the aggregate loss limit, the remaining IIF within the pool would be cancelled and any remaining delinquencies under the pool would be removed from our delinquency inventory.

 In connection with the GSEs' CRT programs, an insurance subsidiary of MGIC provides insurance and reinsurance covering portions of the credit risk related to certain reference pools of mortgages acquired by the GSEs.
-Our RIF, as reported to us, related to these programs was approximately \$288 million and \$321 million as of June 30, 2022 and December 31, 2021, respectively.
+Our RIF, as reported to us, related to these programs was approximately \$267 million and \$321 million as of September 30, 2022 and December 31, 2021, respectively.